-The code applies to all of us: students, faculty and staff, and there are consequences if we don’t follow the rules.
-For students, any failure to follow these guidelines will result in 0.2 behaviour points off per incident of dress code non-compliance.
+The code applies to all of us: students, faculty, and staff, and there are consequences if we don’t follow the rules.
+Any failure to follow these guidelines, students will not be allowed in class or any public areas.

-If you need a Practical Arts Uniform, you will be measured and receive it during your induction week.
+If you need a Practical Arts Uniform, you will be measured and receive it during your orientation week.

 Temperatures range from -10 in winter to +30 in summer, check out the packing guide (page seven) for information about which clothes to bring.

 5. Where do I leave my belongings, are there lockers on campus?

 You’ll have a locker in the main building, where you can change outfits and store belongings.

 It’s only right that a hospitality school has a check-in process!
 So on your first day, you’ll get a room and a roommate assigned and we’ll set up a computer for you.
 We’ll also sort the paperwork for the resident permit while you settle into your new home-from-home.

 During orientation week, you’ll be introduced to the campus, programs, and all the wonderful people at Les Roches.

 7. What’s life is like on campus, is there much to do?